korx/Korx.Cycler/README.md

 #### `reset()`
-This method resets the item styles, and therefore will restore any items in mid transition and make sure the current item has the current styles.
+This method resets the cycler, therefore removing any items in mid transition immediately and injecting the current item with current styles into the container element.

     cycler.reset();

+#### `clean()`
+This method removes styles used in the options from an element

+    cycler.clean(element);

 #### `play()`